-The Group classifies its financial assets in the following categories: loans and receivables and available for sale.
+The Group classifies its financial assets in the following categories: loans and receivables.
 The classification depends on the purpose for which the financial assets were acquired.
 Management determines the classification of its financial assets at initial recognition.

-(a) Loans and receivables
+Loans and receivables